Chimney Cap

 Chimney Cap and Damper System

-A chimney damper system is an important part of your chimney and a broken chimney damper directly translates to higher energy bills.
+A chimney damper system is an important part of your chimney, a broken chimney damper directly translates to higher energy bills.

-A chimney damper that comes with a cap is just like a top-sealing damper system that sits atop your chimney flue and you can operate it through a stainless steel chain or lever that can be accessed from your fireplace.
+A chimney damper that comes with a cap is just like a top-sealing damper system that sits atop your chimney flue.
+You operate it through a stainless steel chain or lever that can be accessed from your fireplace.

 It’s important to note that chimney cap damper combinations are designed for rectangular or square chimney flues.
-So, if you’ve got a round or oval shaped chimney flue, you’ll need to purchase a damper system separately.
+If you have a round or oval-shaped chimney flue, you’ll need to purchase a damper system separately.

 Flue Stretcher Chimney Caps

-Oftentimes, if you’ve got smoke entering your room when the fire is lit, that’s because your chimney is not taller than your roofline.
+Sometimes, if you’ve got smoke entering your room when the fire is lit, it might be because your chimney is no taller than your roofline.
 Because the roof blocks the flow of air to the flue, proper drafting doesn’t occur.

 Raising the flue height by a few inches through a flue stretcher chimney cap solves this problem.